Workflow Diagrams and Charts

 We all know that without our customers, there is no business to run.

-One of the biggest reasons why workflow is important is because it gives you greater insight into your processes.
+One of the biggest reasons workflow is important is because it gives you greater insight into your processes.
 Using the insights from the workflows provides an opportunity to become efficient and improve its bottom line.

 The famous process expert Edwards Deming once quoted, “If you can’t describe what you are doing as a process, you don’t know what you are doing.”
 That quote merits some further discussion.
 What does it mean to describe what you are doing as a process?

-Typically, workflow diagrams are created during the process discovery phase of a project, where the first step is usually to map out the existing processes.
-In the process mapping, we need to conduct the following activities:
+Typically, workflow diagrams are created during the process discovery phase of a project, where the first step is to map out the existing processes.
+In the process of mapping, we need to conduct the following activities:

-To develop each workflow diagram, the following step by step approach is helpful:
+To develop each workflow diagram, the following step-by-step approach is helpful:

 All the BPM software products also have workflow diagramming capability.
 The benefits of using the built-in capability are that they can then be used to analyze and move to full process automation.

-Automated workflow identifies tasks performed by employees and automates them with tools, apps, and technology.
+An automated workflow identifies tasks performed by employees and automates them with tools, apps, and technology.